Note

 Under Security & Networking, select SQL connectivity to access the SQL Server instance on the VMs.
 For more information about connectivity options, see Connectivity.

 If you require SQL Server authentication, select Enable under SQL Server Authentication and provide the login name and password.
-These credentials will be used across all the VMs that you're deploying.
+Use these credentials across all the VMs that you're deploying.
 For more information about authentication options, see Authentication.

 For Azure Key Vault integration, select Enable if you want to use Azure Key Vault to store security secrets for encryption.
 Then, fill in the requested information.
 To learn more, see Azure Key Vault integration.